 The capture of HDR via multiple exposures using a traditional camera is a very time consuming task, and on a movie set the time for capturing images is very limited.
-Moreover, HDR cameras, such as Spheron [Sph09] and Panoscan [Pan09], are currently quite expensive, limiting their availability to only a few customers.
+Moreover, HDR cameras, such as Spheron [Sph02] and Panoscan [Pan02], are currently quite expensive, limiting their availability to only a few customers.

-In this section, we cover the publications that recreate HDR images and videos from captured LDR content.
-This is an ill-posed problem because the information needed to generate full HDR content, that is the information in overexposed and under-exposed regions of the image/frame, is missing.
+In this section we cover the publications that recreate HDR images and videos from captured LDR content.
+This is an ill-posed problem since the information needed to generate full HDR content, that is, the information in overexposed and under-exposed regions of the image/frame, is missing.